mattgwin29/hackathon-2025/README.md

    - Click **Load unpacked** and select the folder where you downloaded or extracted the extension.

 3. **Log In:**
-   - Open the extension and enter your credentials to set up your account.
+   - Open the extension and log in using OAuth

 4. **Generate and Retrieve Your Password:**
    - Visit any website and click on the extension.